Web hosting service: History

 Until 1991, the Internet was restricted to use only "... for research and education in the sciences and engineering ..." and was used for email, telnet, FTP and USENET traffic—but only a tiny number of web pages.
 The World Wide Web protocols had only just been written, and there wouldn't be a graphical web browser for Mac or Windows computers until the end of 1993.
-Even after there was some opening up of Internet access, the situation was confused until 1995.

 To host a website on the internet, an individual or company would need their own computer or server.
 As not all companies had the budget or expertise to do this, web hosting services began to offer to host users' websites on their own servers, without the client needing to own the necessary infrastructure required to operate the website.
 The owners of the websites, also called webmasters, would be able to create a website that would be hosted on the web hosting service's server and published to the web by the web hosting service.

 As the number of users on the World Wide Web grew, the pressure for companies, both large and small, to have an online presence grew.
 By 1995, companies such as GeoCities, Angelfire and Tripod were offering free hosting.

 Classification

 Static page hosting

-Static web page files can be uploaded via File Transfer Protocol (FTP) or a web interface.
-The files are usually delivered to the Web "as is" or with minimal processing.
+Static web page files can be uploaded via File Transfer Protocol (FTP) or a web interface, or automatically deployed from a repository using a Continuous Integration tool.
+For example, static page hosting services such as GitHub Pages or Cloudflare Pages often build directly from source control systems such as Git.
+The files are usually delivered to the Web "as is", or with minimal processing, e.g. by using a static site generator such as 11ty.
 Many Internet service providers (ISPs) offer this service free to subscribers.
 Individuals and organizations may also obtain web page hosting from alternative service providers.

-Free web hosting service is offered by different companies with limited services, sometimes supported by advertisements, and often limited when compared to paid hosting.

 Single page hosting is generally sufficient for personal web pages.
-Personal website hosting is typically free, advertisement-sponsored, or inexpensive.
+Personal website hosting can often be free of charge, advertisement-sponsored, or inexpensive.
 Business website hosting often has a higher expense depending upon the size and type of the site.

-Commercial services that provide static page hosting include GitHub Pages, where the website version control is tracked using Git.

 Larger hosting services

-A complex site calls for a more comprehensive package that provides database support and application development platforms (e.g. ASP.NET, ColdFusion, Java EE, Perl/Plack, PHP or Ruby on Rails).
+More complex websites typically require hosting packages that provide database support and application development platforms (e.g. ASP.NET, ColdFusion, Java EE, Perl/Plack, PHP or Ruby on Rails).
 These facilities allow customers to write or install scripts for applications like forums and content management.
 Web hosting packages often include a web content management system, so the end-user does not have to worry about the more technical aspects.
 Secure Sockets Layer (SSL) is used for websites that wish to encrypt the transmitted data.

+Application-specific hosting services can also be optimized for a particular content management system or web application and may include automated maintenance, backups, and security features.